sankar-vs/Snake-and-Ladder/README.md

 #### In the case the player position go above 100, the player stays in the same previous position till the player gets the exact number that add to 100.
 ### Used Case:6
 #### Report the number of times the dice played to win the game and also the position after every dice Roll
+### Used Case:7
+#### Play the game with 2 Players.
+In the case a player gets ladder again then plays again.
+Finally report which player won the game.